Retail Trends – June 2016

 What worked for retailers ten years ago seems positively archaic now.
-Sales-driving tactics from just five years past feel disjointed and oddly detached from the shopper.
+Sales-driving trends from just five years past feel disjointed and oddly detached from the shopper.
 Even what we saw happening a mere six months ago has advanced.

-In our 2016 retail marketing forecast, we spoke of the continued growth of smartphone ownership and the need for retailers to explore enhanced mobile shopper interaction.
+In our 2016 retail marketing forecast, we spoke of two prominent trends in tech: the continued growth of smartphone ownership and the need for retailers to explore enhanced mobile shopper interaction.
 The numbers have now reached the saturation point in many markets.
 In North America, 65 percent of consumers own a smartphone.
 In Europe, that number jumps to 74 percent.
 In China, the figure is 72 percent, according to Carolina Milanesi, Chief of Research at Kantar Worldpanel ComTech.
 Mobile growth should no longer be considered a trend; it’s a reality.

 We also predicted a rise in the number of shoppers who would change their views about privacy and become more willing to share information about themselves.
 According to a recent survey by Horizon Media, nearly three in four people have security concerns about using beacon technology on their mobile devices, but despite that, six in ten will still share personal information for the right rewards and deals.